What Will Be The Digital Marketing Trends of 2017?

 Following a tremendous growth in digital marketing practices over the last couple of years, the competition for online space and dominance over the internet is going to expand further, Aggarwa says.
 As the demand for top advertising spots rises, the prices for online advertising will increase.

-8. Unique, high-quality content will be the key
+8. Digital marketing trends of 2017: unique, high-quality content will be the key

 Unsurprisingly, Aggarwa predicts that content will remain an essential part of any online marketing campaign in the years to come.
 The influx of professional writers and video producers will make content marketing more competitive, and there will be a huge demand for niche-based writers who possess knowledge and expertise in their subject matter.
 What will not change, though, is that it is key to write unique, high-quality, and interactive content that readers can connect with.